dreakess/PlaneSweep505/README.md

 #define USE_DOUBLE 0  // 0 = float, 1 = double
 ```

 This selects the `Real` type used in all intermediate geometric computations (back-projection, world transformation, projection).
-The final cost in the cost cube is always `float`.
+The final cost written to the cost cube is always `float`.

 - **Float**: double throughput on FP operations, lower memory bandwidth pressure.
 - **Double**: necessary when the scene has a very wide depth range or requires high numerical precision.